Road-hog123/Blender-OMSI-Exporter/.github/README.md

 will silently fail, while selecting an object that is not present in the current scene will raise `RuntimeError`.

-The file path should be an absolute path - relative paths are relative to the folder containing `blender.exe`, not the folder where the blend file is saved, and the startup scene does not have a save location.
+The file path should be an absolute path—relative paths are relative to the folder containing `blender.exe`, not the folder where the blend file is saved, and the startup scene does not have a save location.